How To Write a Report in 7 Steps (Plus Tips)

 What is a report?

-A report is a document that presents the results of an investigation, project or initiative.
+A report is a written document that presents the results of an investigation, project or initiative.
 It can also be an in-depth analysis of a particular issue or data set.
 The purpose of a report is to inform, educate and present options and recommendations for future action.
-Reports are an integral element of dozens of industries, including science, health care, criminal justice, business and academia.
+Reports are an integral element of dozens of industries, including science, tech, health care, criminal justice, business and academia.
 Reports typically consist of several key elements, including:

 Detailed summaries of events or activities